 In Brisbane thirty-eight Anzac Cottages were built, with the first one opened in 1917.
 By 1920, a total of 32 Anzac Cottages had been built.
+The exact date of the construction of this cottage is not currently known.
+The occupant in 1948 was Mrs M. Clark, quite possibly the widow to whom it was given.

 In June 1923 the Queensland War Council decided to use the balance in the 'Anzac Cottage' fund to build 'TB' homes.
 TB homes were intended for returned soldiers and sailors suffering from tuberculosis ('TB') and were rented for 8/- per week.
-Only married servicemen who did not own or were not buying a home were initially eligible and they were required to be members of the TB Sailors, Soldiers and Airmen's Association of Queensland.
+Only married servicemen who did not own or were not buying a home were initially eligible and they were required to be members of the TB Sailors, Soldiers and Airmen's Association of

+Queensland.